Josi scores twice as Predators beat struggling Sharks 5-2

 The goal was Turris’ first of the season.
 He scored seven last season, during which he played in 55 games with two stints on injured reserve.

+“It was a big goal at the time,” Nashville coach Peter Laviolette said.
+“I think that offensive players do feed off of that with confidence.
+I hope that line continues to produce because I liked them a lot last game and they scored a big goal for us tonight.”

-Forsberg found the net 7:24 of the third, set up by Matt Duchene, who has six assists in three games with Nashville.
+Forsberg found the net at 7:24 of the third, set up by Matt Duchene, who has six assists in three games with Nashville.

+“(The Sharks) were playing better, especially in the second part of the second period,” Forsberg said.
+“I thought we came out OK in the third, but they still had a couple of chances.”

 Burns made it 4-2 at 15:37 of the third, and Fabbro added a late empty-netter.